ccorder2/planning-poker/readme.md

 # Planning Poker

 This was created from a need at my current job, and as a way to test my newly learned Firebase, React, Redux, and Webpack skills.
 Planning Poker is a story estimating tool for agile/scrum software development.
 After logging in, you have the ability to create or join a game.
 There is no security outside of being an authenticated user.
 I am still brainstorming of a good way to implement more security without putting too much into user roles.
 If you create a game, the game ID is in the url and that can be shared with people you wish to have join your game.
 Once in the game, you have a one time ability to upload stories.
 There is no restriction as to playing the game once a user is in the game--no roles, no rules.
+You can visit the application [here](http://apps.planningpoker.caseycorder.com).

 ---